-\end{prop} \begin{rem} We will deduce Equation (\ref{eqfluxmax}) from Proposition \ref{propmax2} in Section \ref{secccl}, using our study of minimal cutsets and Lemma \ref{lemineg}. \end{rem}
+\end{prop} \begin{rem} We will deduce equation (\ref{eqfluxmax}) from Proposition \ref {propmax2} in Section~\ref{secccl}, using our study of minimal cutsets and Lemma \ref{lemineg}. \end{rem}

-{\bf Proof of Proposition \ref{propmax2}:} The idea of the proof is very similar to the one of Proposition \ref{propcap1}.
-Suppose $\v \sigma$ is very regular - $\C^1$ for example.
-By the Gauss Green theorem, we know that for all set $E$ with finite perimeter,
+\begin{pf*}{Proof of Proposition \ref{propmax2}} The idea of the proof is very similar to the one of Proposition \ref{propcap1}.
+Suppose $\vec\sigma$ is very regular---$\C^1$ for example.
+By the Gauss--Green theorem, we know that for all sets $E$ with finite perimeter,

-If $\p E = \G^1 \cup \S \cup \widehat \S$, where $\widehat \S \subset \G\smallsetminus (\G^1 \cup \G^2)$ and $\S = \p E \cap \O$, then we obtain
+If $\partial E = \G^1 \cup\S\cup\widehat\S$, where $\widehat\S \subset\G \setminus(\G^1 \cup\G^2)$ and $\S= \partial E \cap\O$, then we obtain